galaxycam/galaxycam.github.io/galaxy_intro_session5.md

 [https://usegalaxy.org/u/galaxyproject/p/galaxy-variant-101](https://usegalaxy.org/u/galaxyproject/p/galaxy-variant-101)

-which includes a workflow session.
+which includes a workflow section.

 Another example, **Galaxy 101 (2017)** is a very simple workflow found in the [list of published workflows in Galaxy](https://usegalaxy.org/workflow/list_published) which is accessible here: